georgesuarez/CSE-570/Labs/Lab1/README.md

 Both representations are equivalant to each other.

 ## Exercise:
-Write the program simulates the DFA in the book (pg.
+Write a program simulates the DFA in the book (pg.
 141) in the language of your choice, but limited to something could run on the machines in the lab.

 _Accepts L = (a|b)* abb_